 ▶ Where will you sail to?

-Will you stay in Halong Bay, or you’ll sail to other areas such as Lan Ha Bay and Cat Ba Island?
+Will you stay in Halong Bay, or sail to other areas such as Lan Ha Bay and Cat Ba Island?
 If you’re looking for a more unspoilt experience, where you’ll rarely see another boat, choose a cruise that goes off the beaten path.
 Lan Ha Bay is as beautiful as Halong Bay, minus a million tourists.
 For me, it was an easy choice.

 ▶ Is the company sustainable?